vJieWu/single_cycle_mips/README.md

 # single_cycle_mips
 Simulator & Editor: Vivado 2018.3
-Usage: clone this project and open in vivado
+Usage: Clone this repository and open in Vivado
 PS:
-* You need to set the path of ROM file for isnt_rom and data rom in file: .\single_mips.srcs\sim_1\newtestbench.v
+* You need to set the path of ROM file for isnt_rom and data rom in file: .\single_mips.srcs\sim_1\new\testbench.v
-* Design diagram is generate automaticlly by vivado in file: .\schematic.pdf
+* Design diagram is generate automatically by Vivado in file: .\schematic.pdf
 * Implement 8 instruction: J ADD BEQ LUI LW SW SLTU ADDIU
-* Insrucion for test can be found in file: .\insrt_mem.txt
+* Insrucion for test can be found in file: .\instr_mem.txt